-Happy hot and humid Friday!
-It’s time again for Water We Talking About – when kids send us freshwater-related questions and we track down real-life scientists to answer them.
-This week, we had to put …June 19, 2020
+Happy Friday!
+We’re back with Water We Talking About – a series where kids send us freshwater-related questions and we track down freshwater-related scientists to answer them.
+This week, Johnny from Madison nearly stumped us! …August 14, 2020

 - Older Posts